lyokha/nginx-haskell-module/README.md

 Macros NGX_EXPORT_S_S and others are really *cpp* macros expanded by program *cpphs* during *ghc* compilation stage.
-The code where these macros and other auxiliary functions defined wraps the user's haskell code around thus producing a single file that contains a *standalone* module with name *NgxHaskellUserRuntime*.
+The code where these macros and other auxiliary functions are defined wraps the user's haskell code around thus producing a single source file that contains a *standalone* module with name *NgxHaskellUserRuntime*.
 This implementation imposes limitations on the user's haskell code in the nginx configuration file, of which the most important is inability to use haskell *file-header* pragmas like *LANGUAGE* and *OPTIONS_GHC*.
 However this particular limitation can be worked around with *-X...* options in directive *haskell ghc_extra_flags*.
 Standalone module wrapping approach also brings ghc extensions *ForeignFunctionInterface*, *CPP* and *ViewPatterns* into scope of the user's haskell code.
+Building the module from scratch for later loading with directive *haskell load* is also difficult.

-To fight limitations of the standalone module approach another *modular* approach was introduced.
+To address limitations of the standalone module approach, another *modular* approach was introduced.
 In it, the wrapping haskell code must be built in a separate haskell module *NgxExport* and installed in the system with *cabal*.
 The source code of the module is located in directory